JuliaStats/Clustering.jl/docs/source/validate.md

 )
 ```

-Soft clustering quality for number of clusters in `2:5`
+Fuzzy clustering quality for fuzzy C-means method with number of clusters in `2:5`
 ```@example
 using Plots, Clustering
 X = hcat([4., 5.] .+ 0.4 * randn(2, 10),